SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 to differentiate between a pointer and the memory it points to.
 Indeed, Swift does not have a reference or dereference operator.
-Instead, an object variable in Swift is declared like any other variable, and the value it contains is always a reference to an object in memory.
+Instead, an object variable in Swift is declared like any other variable, and the value it contains is always a reference to a particular object instance.

 ..
 TODO: We need something here to say
    "but don't worry, you can still do all of the stuff you're used to".

 ..
 TODO: Add a justification here to say why this is a good thing.

+..
+TODO: Add a section about using the identity operator to check if two reference variables point to the same instance.
+   This is currently blocked on rdar://problem/15566395 .

 Choosing Between Structs and Classes
 ------------------------------------